congnguyenhuuksocial/nguyen_thanh_cong/README.md

   - **Unit Testing**: Write unit tests for API endpoints, authentication, and score update logic.
   - **Integration Testing**: Test the integration of the API service with the real-time update service and the database.
   - **Load Testing**: Conduct load testing to ensure the system can handle a high volume of score update requests.

 - **Deployment**
   - **CI/CD Pipeline**: Implement a CI/CD pipeline to automate the deployment process and ensure code quality.
   - **Containerization**: Use Docker for containerization to ensure consistency across different environments.
   - **Monitoring**: Implement monitoring tools to track the performance and availability of the API service.
+  - **Scaling**: Design the system to be horizontally scalable to handle increased traffic and score update requests.
+  - **Error Handling**: Implement robust error handling mechanisms to provide informative responses to users and log errors for debugging.

 - **Future Enhancements**
   - **Audit Logging:** Implement logging of all score update attempts to monitor and mitigate potential abuse.